 International Health Governance

-The Forschungsstätte der Evangelischen Studiengemeinschaft e.V. / Institute for Interdisciplinary Research and the Max Planck Institute for Comparative Public Law and International Law (MPIL) are pleased to announce a research project on International Health Governance (IHG).
-It will use the International Public Authority (IPA) approach to characterize and explain IHG in the face of ongoing structural changes in public international law.
+The Forschungstätte der Evangelischen Studiengemeinschaft e.V. / Institute for Interdisciplinary Research (FEST) and the Max Planck Institute for Comparative Public Law and International Law (MPIL) are engaged in a research project on International Health Governance.
+It will use the International Public Authority (IPA) approach in order to characterize and explain IHG in the face of ongoing structural changes in public international law.

 For the initial phase of our research, we selected three sub-areas of IHG:

 Please find a long concept paper for our IHG project here.

 International Workshop for Researchers, Post-docs, Doctoral Students and International Health Practitioners in general: